totaltube/frontend/docs/Docs.md

             // Simply use custom-my-route.twig
         }

-        // Example 2: Returning JSON
-        function render() {
+        // Example 2: Returning JSON (automatic serialization) function render() {
             add_header('X-Custom-Header', 'Hello JSON'); // Add a custom header return {
                 status: 'success',
-                message: 'This is a JSON response!'
+                message: 'This is a JSON response from JS object!'
             };
         }

+        // Example 3: Returning JSON using custom_send for explicit control function render() {
+            const jsonData = {
+                status: 'explicit',
+                message: 'This is a JSON response using custom_send!'
+            };
+            custom_send(JSON.stringify(jsonData), 'Content-Type', 'application/json', 'X-Custom-Header', 'Explicit JSON');
+            // Note: custom_send does not return, it directly writes to the response }

-        // Example 3: Returning HTML as a string function render() {
+        // Example 4: Returning HTML as a string function render() {
             add_header('Content-Type', 'text/html; charset=utf-8');
             return '<h1>Hello, World!</h1><p>This is an HTML page from JS.</p>';
         }

-        // Example 4: Returning arbitrary data (e.g., an image)
+        // Example 5: Returning arbitrary data (e.g., an image)
         function render() {
             // Assume we have an image byte array const imageData = new Uint8Array([/* ...image bytes... */]);